Shredded Chicken Tostadas

 - 2 cups shredded Mexican cheese blend

-- Optional toppings: shredded lettuce, chopped tomatoes, sliced avocado, sour cream, sliced jalapenos and fresh cilantro
+- Optional: Shredded lettuce, chopped tomatoes, sliced avocado, sour cream, sliced jalapenos and fresh cilantro

 - Place chicken in a 3- or 4-qt. slow cooker.
 Sprinkle with taco seasoning; top with diced tomatoes and green chiles.
 Cook, covered, on low until a thermometer inserted into chicken reads 165°, 3-4 hours.

-- Shred meat with two forks.
+- Shred meat with 2 forks.
 Return to slow cooker and add salt; heat through.
 Serve on tostada shells with cheese and if desired, optional ingredients.

 - Pressure cooker option: Place 1/2 cup water in a 6-qt. electric pressure cooker.
 Add chicken and sprinkle with taco seasoning.
 Top with diced tomatoes and green chiles.
 Lock lid; close pressure-release valve.
 Adjust to pressure cook on high for 8 minutes.
 Let pressure release naturally for 10 minutes; quick-release any remaining pressure.
 A thermometer inserted into chicken should read at least 165°.

-- Shred meat with two forks.
-Return to slow cooker and add salt; heat through.
+- Shred meat with 2 forks.
+Return to pressure cooker and add salt; heat through.
 Serve on tostada shells with cheese and optional toppings as desired.

 - Freeze option: Freeze cooled meat mixture and juices in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through in a saucepan, stirring occasionally; add a little water if necessary.